-It’s Friday night, you take a sip of rosé and find yourself aimlessly browsing Sephora’s website.
+It’s Friday night, you take a sip of rosé and find yourself aimlessly Amazon.

-Your cart is filled with impulse items – an eye shadow palette named Extravagance and a gel eyebrow pen that’s slightly darker than the two you already own.
+Your cart is filled with impulse items -with the hopes that these purchasing will finally lead you to a happier life.
 Since your Mastercard information is saved on file, all you have to do is hit “buy now” when you’re bored of scrolling.

 Soon, a light brown cardboard box will arrive on your doorstep.

 Despite decent jobs and homes filled with trendy decorations and the hottest new electronics, something feels off.
 Life looks amazing on the outside, but internally we ask ourselves “is this it?”

 But of course there’s more!
 And that’s where intentional living comes in.

 Oh, and before we move on let me be clear.
 I won’t shame you for wanting money, nice things or shopping.
 You can have all of this while living with intention.